NegatioN/BattleRiteStats/_characters/jamila.md

       icon: fa9b6a58fa6398b4ea4c4756152bd079
       name: Cripple
       type: control
+    - color: yellow
+      description: Increases the range of Hook Shot by 15% and reduces its cooldown by 1.
+      icon: 17c2d1fcdba1a1540a6649ae0b3c0104
+      name: Firing Mechanism
+      type: mobility
     - color: pink
       description: Increases Stun duration of Deadly Blow by 0.5 and reduces its cooldown by 2.